5tatusQuo/sentinel-detection-engineering/SETUP.md

 ## 🎯 Next Steps

-1. **Add Your First Custom Rule**
+1. **Add Your First Custom Rule (Portal-First Approach)**
-   - Create new KQL file in `kql/` directory
+   - Create and test your rule directly in the Azure Sentinel portal
-   - Add rule configuration to `env/deploy-dev.bicep` and `env/deploy-prod.bicep`
+   - Use the dev environment for initial testing and refinement
-   - Test in Dev environment
+   - Once satisfied, the Drift Detection & Sync workflow will automatically detect and sync the rule back to the repository
-   - Deploy to production
+   - Review and merge the auto-generated pull request to deploy to production

 2. **Configure Monitoring**
    - Set up alerting for deployment failures